singhkunal2050/singhkunal2050v2/src/blog/2021-07-31-what-is-jamstack-✨.md

 ### Is it even used by companies ?

-Yess and there is whole new ecosystem backing it up you will know more once you visit the [Jamstack.org](https://jamstack.org/) website
+Yess and there is whole new ecosystem backing it up you will know more once you visit the <a href="https://jamstack.org/" target="_blank">Jamstack.org</a> website